blackbox2008/telecom_churn_prediction/README.md

 all phases of data preparation, data preprocessing, exploratory data analysis, modeling and evaluation may be carried out one-button. the churn.py script includes comments about different phases.
 For configuring the parameters in several parts of the source code, please read the following comments:
  a) decision tree building
- X_train and X_test data include the predictor names in the model. you can add or delete predictors but remember to modify the related lines (lines 232-233) to generate the respective dummy variables. to run the CART or C5.0 algorithms, you may run the fitting fuction in the source code with the customized parameters. maxdepth, minsampleaf. maxdepth =5 is recommended.
+ X_train and X_test data include the predictor names in the model. you can add or delete predictors but remember to modify the related lines (lines 232-233) to generate the respective dummy variables. to run the CART or C5.0 algorithms, you may run the fitting fuction in the source code with the customized parameters, or run the relate Python source code
+ ('churn_CART Model.py' and 'churn_C5.0 Model.py')
+ maxdepth, minsampleaf. maxdepth =5 is recommended.
+The random forest model may be built by running 'churn_RandomForest_Model.py' file